 Rental car agencies have a menu of insurance policies they would like to sell you.
-While each policy could be of some benefit under the right circumstances, you should review each plan (its provisions, limitations, and exclusions) before making a purchase.
+Each policy could be of some benefit under the right circumstances.

-Keep in mind; you may not need to buy this additional car insurance if you already have auto insurance to cover your personal vehicle.
+But you may not need to buy this additional coverage if you already have car insurance on your personal vehicle.

-In general, most auto insurance companies will extend your liability coverages to a rental car, in the same limits that you have on your own personal auto insurance policy.
-In addition, the comprehensive and collision coverages you have on your personal vehicle should remain in effect (with the same deductibles).
+Liability if you cause a crash: In general, most auto insurance companies will extend your liability coverages to a rental car in the same limits that you have on your own personal auto insurance policy.

-A review of your policy, and a quick call to your agent, should verify that your coverages will cover a rental car.
-Make sure to check this out before renting a vehicle since some auto policies don't extend to rental cars.
-See "7 gotchas of cheap car insurance" for more information on other restrictions cheap policies tend to have associated with them.
+Not all policies will extend coverage to rental cars.
+A review of your policy and a quick call to your agent should verify that your coverages will cover a rental car.
+(See "7 gotchas of cheap car insurance" for more information on other restrictions more common in cheap policies.)

 With some credit cards, the coverage is not automatic.
 You must enroll in a program in order to get coverage.
 Some cards that advertise automatic rental insurance really only reimburse you for the deductible that you would have to pay under your regular insurance policy.